 No, nothing.

-All right, as we continue, John Solomon is with us, investigative reporter, executive director at the Hill.
+All right, as we continue, John Solomon is with us, investigative reporter, executive director at The Hill.

 All right, so let's go to the issue of we sort of have all these deep state people now beginning to turn on each other.

-Um because, you know, you've got Lisa Page and Strutt, they're blaming Loretta Lynch for rigging their investigation.
+They're blaming Loretta Lynch for rigging their investigation.

 McCabe is attacking anyone with a pulse.